 So, I took the shells off and these were still good great.
 He has the original recipe on his website but I’m going to give it to you the way I did it.

-And as Julia Child believed, Paul does, too.
-Yeah, butter is a key component to this dish.
+And, as Julia Child believed, Paul does, too.
+Yeah, butter is a key component of this dish.
+Plenty of butter!

 It was hard to share.
 And so it is that I find myself in the midst of cooking for Yom Kippur, the holiest of holidays and giving you a shrimp recipe.